Characteristics of Our True Nature 何期自性

 Who would have thought our true nature could create all things?

-Here's my humble take on it:
+Here’s my humble take on the characteristics of our true nature: